LamentXU123/cve/xss2.md

 Projects.php

 ## describe
-In Projects.php.There are unrestricted cross site scripting attacks and injection attacks in the task-manager-in-php-with-source-code.
+In Projects.php, there are unrestricted cross site scripting attacks and injection attacks in the task-manager-in-php-with-source-code.
 The controllable parameters are as follows: $row['projectName'] parameter.
 This function will execute the user parameter without restriction into the echo statement.
 Malicious attackers can exploit this vulnerability to obtain sensitive information from clients

 **Code analysis**